JenAlchimowicz/Machine-Learning-Portfolio/README.md

 <h3 id="disaster-tweets-kaggle"> Introduction to NLP with disaster tweets detection </h3>

 Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
+Because of this, more agencies are interested in programmatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
 The purpose of this project is to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.
 Classification is done primarily by the content of the tweet.

 **Date:** December 2020 <br/>
 **Link:** https://github.com/JenAlchimowicz/NLP-with-Disaster-Tweets-Kaggle-Competition